PGoski/ml-demo/docs/README.md

 * Improve security of gateways and Cassandra endpoints

 * Secure all secrets.
 Some password-manager implementation would be great to have!

+* Cassandra backup & restore automation.

+* UI for Swarm.
+Swarmpit should be a great option.